Welcome to The Regal Film Society

 The Regal Film Society screens an annual programme of monthly films for members from September to the end of June.
-In addition the film society organises fund-raising public screenings of mainstream film titles every month as well as live screenings of opera and ballet from the Royal Opera House, Covent Garden.
+In addition the film society organises fund-raising public screenings of mainstream film titles as well as live screenings of opera and ballet from the Royal Opera House, Covent Garden, and other venues.

 The members' programme features at least 11 newly-released films from the UK and around the world.
 Many of these are independent films which do not receive the exposure they deserve in commercial cinemas.
 The season of films opens and closes with more high profile titles which are open to the public.

 The Regal Film Society has its home in the voluntarily-run Regal Theatre in Minehead, Somerset, is itself entirely run by volunteers and is a member of the MATA Regal Theatre Company Ltd, which runs the theatre.